Bitexbot/documentations/docs/get-started/stop-loss-and-take-profit.md

 ## How to set Take Profit

 Activate the Take Profit option, then you can specify the Target Price as a percent value or define a fixed price where the take profit should be placed.
-You can split your Take Profit up to 5 Target Prcie, in this case all amount values must be combined equal or less than 100.
+You can split your Take Profit up to 5 Target Price, in this case all amount values must be combined equal or less than 100.
 For example if you have 4 Take Profit target you can set each Take Profit to 25%.

 <ImageWrapper>
     <img src={require('/img/tutorial/take-profit-1.png').default} alt="Take Profit Bitexbot" />